Deployment

 attribute in the umbraco-cloud.json

-Umbraco HQ offers a full-day training course covering best practices for developing with Umbraco Cloud.
+Umbraco HQ offers a training course covering best practices for developing with Umbraco Cloud.
 The course targets frontend and backend developers who currently work or plan to work with Umbraco Cloud.